How To Build An Interactive and Innovative Workplace [Post Covid]

 You may also need to direct the flow of foot traffic going in one direction.
 Using interactive screens on the walls can help guide employees where they need to go.
 When necessary, you can change the flow as required using software.
-You won’t need to affix stickers to the floor and then remove them to redirect.
+For example, you won’t need to affix stickers to the floor and then remove them to redirect.

 Utilize Workplace by Facebook

 Another excellent resource for your whole team to use is the Workplace by Facebook.
-A lot of new technology evolved during the pandemic to help teams stay in touch and stay on task.
+Many new technologies evolved during the pandemic to help teams stay in touch and stay on task.

-Businesses can pay a fee per employee to set up a private instance of Facebook, where all staff members can collaborate and communicate on work-related issues.
-The Standard version is free, but the Premium version with all the bells and whistles costs $3 per user, per month.
+Businesses can pay a fee per employee to set up a private instance of Facebook.
+All staff members can collaborate and communicate on work-related issues.
+The Standard version is free, but the Premium version with all the bells and whistles costs $3 per user per month.